APA Referencing Guide

 With text omitted and clarification: "Students in the university [The Hong Kong Polytechnic University] should study ... for at least 6 hours a week."

 Sample text with in-text referencing and reference list

 APA in-text referencing uses author's surname and year.
 Include a page number (or paragraph number for online sources) for direct quotations.
 The reference list is in alphabetical order.

 Until recently, development in the textile and clothing industry has focused on "technological and cost aspects" (HKRITA, 2012, para.
 5).
 According to Chen and Burns (2009), emphasis has been placed on keeping the price of the "final product low and increasing efficiency in production" (p.
 255).
 Tukker et al. (2011) further point out that designers, manufacturers and retailers have paid less attention to other dimensions of the offering, e.g., ownership and related business models, as well as consumer wishes and values.
 Hence, the products are designed and produced according to regularly changing trends that enable quick profit (Lee & Chen, 2000), rather than radically rethinking the ways of designing and manufacturing the offering that is based on consumer needs and sustainability as proposed by Park and Tahara (2011).

 The reference list provides full bibliographic details for all the sources referenced in your essay so that readers can easily locate the sources.
 Each different source referenced in your essay must have a matching entry in your reference list.

 It is important to note that the reference list is not a bibliography.
 A bibliography lists everything you have read, while a reference list is deliberately limited to those sources for which you have provided in-text references.
 A bibliography is not needed unless specifically requested by your lecturer.

 2. How it looks

-The reference list is titled "References" and must be:
+The reference list is titled "References" in bold and centred, and must be:

 - arranged alphabetically by author's family name (or title/sponsoring organisation where a source has no author).